Modeling Image-Caption Rating from Comparative Judgments: Results

 \subsubsection{Hypotheses}

-In RQ3, we focus on testing the following two hypotheses: \begin{enumerate}[label=\textbf{Hypothesis \arabic*:}, leftmargin=*, nosep] \item The average annotation time of comparative judgments (Task 2 and 3) is shorter than the average annotation time of direct ratings (Task 1). \item The inter-rater agreement level of comparative judgments (Task 2 and 3) is higher than that of direct ratings (Task 1). \end{enumerate}
+For RQ3, we focus on testing the following two hypotheses: \begin{enumerate}[label=\textbf{Hypothesis \arabic*:}, leftmargin=*, nosep] \item The average annotation time of comparative judgments (Task 2 and 3) is shorter than the average annotation time of direct ratings (Task 1). \item The reliability of comparative judgments (Task 2 and 3) is higher than that of direct ratings (Task 1). \end{enumerate}

 \textbf{Hypothesis 1: Annotation Time.}